-This brochure is a snapshot of the quality of the water that we provided last year.
-Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
+This brochure is a snapshot of the water quality we provided last year.
+It includes details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-If you would like to observe the decision-making process that affect drinking water quality, please call GEORGE VANDERPOOL at 620-249-7439.
+If you want to observe the decision-making process affecting drinking water quality, please call Jeff Cramer at 620-659-3611.

-Your water comes from 3 Ground Water Well(s):
+Your water comes from 3 Ground Water Wells.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
+These people should seek advice about drinking water from their healthcare providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).